mike-deruiter/portfolio/README.md

 ## Descripton

-Collected here is an assortment of toy programs written by Mike DeRoitr as he furthers his understanding of how to program & importantly, how the hell to use Git!
+Collected here is an assortment of toy programs written by Mike DeRuiter as he furthers his understanding of how to program & importantly, how the hell to use Git!
 You can reach Mike at aynrandjuggalo@gmail.com.

 ---